vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     [`pal-tracker` linked zip file](https://github.com/platform-acceleration-lab/pal-tracker/releases/download/platform-acceleration-release-12.3.74/pal-tracker.zip).

 1. Extract the codebase in the `~/workspace` directory.
     The extracted `pal-tracker` directory will contain a single text file as well as the (hidden) Git files.
-    You will be building up the code in this directory bit by bit, and we have provided reference implementations at each stage identified by tags in the Git repository.
+    You will be building up the code in this directory bit by bit, and you are provided reference implementations at each stage identified by tags in the Git repository.

 1. The `pal-tracker` codebase contains a local Git repository with the starting points and the